 About your course

-- Accredited by the Institution of Engineering and Technology (IET) and meets Chartered Engineer requirements
+- Accredited by the Institution of Engineering and Technology (IET), this programme meets Chartered Engineer requirements

 - The Liverpool Maritime Academy is an international centre of excellence in maritime education and professional training and education

-- Close industry links and programme widely recognised by employers as meeting requirements needed to succeed in the industry
+- The programme has close industry links and is widely recognised by employers as meeting the requirements needed to succeed in the industry

 The School of Engineering, Technology and Maritime Operations provides excellent support for international students and recruits students from countries around the world, particularly from Asia, Africa and EU countries such as Greece, France and Germany.